stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 To use this template, from the command line, enter `aqueduct create -t db_and_auth <project name>`.
 ## Database

-For ease, use the same db name as the tests.
+You will need a new database specific for your app.

 The tests are run with a local PostgreSQL database named `dart_test`.
-If this database does not exist, create it from your SQL prompt.
+If this test database does not exist, create it from your SQL prompt.

+If your app uses the same database as the test database, you'll get conflicts.
+The test database is cleared of all tables after your tests run.
+See [http://aqueduct.io/docs/testing/mixins/](http://aqueduct.io/docs/testing/mixins/).

+So create a database named after their project.

 ```
 CREATE DATABASE dart_test;
 CREATE USER dart WITH createdb;